MiniZinc/libminizinc/en/modelling2.rst

 meaning the profit for a banana cake is 400, while for a chocolate cake it is 450.
 Internally ``BananaCake`` will be treated like the integer 1, while ``ChocolateCake`` will be treated like the integer 2.
+The expression :mzn:`[400,500]` represents a literal one-dimensional array.
+In MiniZinc, the index set of literal arrays always starts at 1 (this is similar to other mathematically inspired languages such as MATLAB, Julia or Mathematica).
 While MiniZinc does not provide an explicit list type, one-dimensional arrays with an index set :mzn:`1..n` behave like lists, and we will sometimes refer to them as :index:`lists <list>`.